SiddharthMundra123/cse15l-lab-reports/lab-1 tutorial.md

 Enter the UCSD password you had just created in step #2, and then you will be connected to the UCSD Basement computer!
 Any commands you run now will also run on that computer!

 ## Step #6: Trying out some commands
 We will now try out some commands in order to test the computer's terminal.
+Below are some commands you can try!
+* cd ~
+* cd
+* ls -lat
+* ls -a
+* cat /home/linux/ieng6/cs15lwi23/public/hello.txt
+* cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
+To log out of the remote server, you can either run the command "exit" or just press CTRL + D. You can also open multiple terminals in VScode!